PandaAwAke/DockerfilePackageManagerOptimizer/README.md

+We have evaluated the prototype of DPMO.
+The git commit used for evaluaion is 4bb8958e082d5070331130d9d3724510705588ec.
+In this version, DPMO used a simple configuration that supports apt, pip, npm, go, maven.
+Better results can be achieved if more package managers were configured, or existing configurations were optimized.
+Here are the results of our evaluation.

-We have evaluated DPMO.
-For those Dockerfiles that use package managers, DPMO has an **83.20% optimization rate** (10488/12606).
-Dockerfiles optimized by DPMO have a 99.55% (221/222) successful build rate (the situations that DPMO may fail is illustrated later).
+For those Dockerfiles that use package managers (specifically: apt, pip, npm, apk, yum, go, docker-php-ext-install, composer, gem, maven, bower, cargo, gradle), DPMO has an **71.36**% optimization rate (10488/14696).
+Dockerfiles optimized by DPMO have a **99.55**% (221/222) successful build rate (the situations that DPMO may fail is illustrated later).
 Optimized Dockerfiles will manage package managers better.
-Images built from new Dockerfiles are reduced in size by an average of 12.48MB, network data traffic is reduced by an average of 24.25MB.
+Images built from new Dockerfiles are reduced in size by an average of **12.48MB** (1.97%).
+Network data traffic during the build process can be reduced by an average of 24.25MB.
+Build or rebuild time can be reduced by **5% ~ 40%**.

-The situations in which DPMO may not work or may fail (**We only encountered situation 5 in practice**):
+The situations in which DPMO may not work or may fail:

+1. **Cache directories of package managers must have non-root privileges**.
+This is the only situation we encountered in practice.
+2. **You don't want to reuse the package manager's cache in any of your builds**.
-1. BuildKit is disabled in your environment
+3. BuildKit is disabled or unavailable in your environment.
-2. A non-official frontend dockerfile syntax is used in your Dockerfile
+4. A non-official frontend dockerfile syntax is used in your Dockerfile.
-3. Except download/install package manager commands (such as `go get`, `apt install`), cache of package managers is needed in build process
+5. Except download/install package manager commands (such as `go get`, `apt install`), cache of package managers is needed in build process.
-4. Cache of package manager (generated from building process) is needed when future container is running
+6. Cache of package manager (generated from building process) is needed when future container is running.
-5. Cache directories of package managers must have non-root privileges